mieweb/docs/content/functions/health-surveillance/health-surveillance-playbook.md

 {{% /tip %}}

 * <strong>Required for Certification</strong>: Select this to indicate the panel action is required for members of the panel.
 Leave unchecked if the panel action is voluntary.
 If checked, a panel member failing or becoming overdue for the action will become de-certified from the panel.
 * <strong>Indication Rule</strong>: Users can select any action rule found in the Action Rules editor, using the drop-down.
-For more information on the Action Rules, see the [Health Surveillance Action Rules](health-surveillance-panels-action-rules.md) documentation.
+For more information on the Action Rules, see the [Health Surveillance Action Rules](https://docs.enterprisehealth.com/functions/health-surveillance/health-surveillance-panels-action-rules/) documentation.
 The action rule must evaluate to <strong>True</strong> in order for this panel action to trigger for a panel member.
 [Action Rules](#action-rules) are usually configured by an MIE Developer after an MIE Implementer has collected all of the necessary details for the configuration.

     * Indication Rules can be used to only trigger the panel action for a member of the panel, if they are part of a specific department, for example.
 Or another more complex example would be a panel action configured to trigger a Hep3rd injection, only if the member of the panel had the second Hepatitis injection given within the last 8 weeks.

 * <strong>Contraindication Rule</strong>: Users can select any action rule found in the Action Rules editor, using the drop-down.
 The action rule must evaluate to <strong>False</strong> in order for this panel action to trigger for a panel member.
-For more information on the Action Rules, see the [Health Surveillance Action Rules](health-surveillance-panels-action-rules.md) documentation.
+For more information on the Action Rules, see the [Health Surveillance Action Rules](https://docs.enterprisehealth.com/functions/health-surveillance/health-surveillance-panels-action-rules/) documentation.
 * <strong>Trigger Type</strong>: Entry, Routine, Exit.
 Select the type of trigger, to define at what point in the panel member's current role/job status, the regulating agency or company requires the panel action to be completed.
 Entry will trigger when a panel member is first put in the panel.
-The Panel Evaluator scheduled job will run every day, triggering panels as appropriate, based on the the configured panel actions and the trigger type selected.
+The Panel Evaluator scheduled job will run every day, triggering panels as appropriate, based on the configured panel actions and the trigger type selected.
 * <strong>Trigger Date</strong>: On what date should the panel action trigger?
 Use the drop-down to select one of the following Trigger Dates:

     * <strong>Date of Birth</strong>: Triggers the panel action on the panel member's date of birth, on a schedule determined by the starting age and frequency.
 Assumes the panel member's DOB has been captured in the chart demographics.